janwilmans/proposals/pXXXXR0_guarded_objects.md

 ## Strong ownership semantics / RAII guarantees

-By returning a handle to the locked object (see futher down for examples) we make the ownership and the access pattern explicit.
+The only wat to access data is to call one of the locking functions, these functions an object (a unique_ptr-like object) that owns the lock.
+It can be used in a familiar way, just like you would use a smart pointer.
-The locking mechanism is based on RAII (Resource Acquisition Is Initialization), the type can automatically handle acquiring and releasing the lock in a scoped manner.
-This provides automatic and exception-safe locking.
+The locking mechanism is based on RAII (Resource Acquisition Is Initialization), the type handles acquiring and releasing the lock in a scoped manner.
+This makes sure the lock is always released not matter how you leave the scope, returning of by an exception for example.

 ## Separation of concerns

-The guarded type eliminates the need to embed thread-safety directly into the design of a class.
+The guarded type eliminates the need to embed thread-safety directly into the design of classes.
 Such implementations are pessimizing single-threaded use and have locking overhead on every API call.
 For demonstration purposes, here is a naive implementation of a 'guarding' class still having the locking overhead on every API call:

 ```
 // Naive example without strong ownership on the API and still having locking overhead